 Communication compliance administrators can monitor the chats and other Teams and email communications of specific employees -- or all employees with the appropriate license assigned to them.
 Administrators can also place users into specific monitoring groups, which streamline communications monitoring policy configuration for certain teams or departments that require more granular monitoring rules.

 While the focus is on using monitoring tools for chats, Teams also provides an integration with Copilot.
-Microsoft is expanding its monitoring capability to include GenAI tools that would potentially be used from within Teams as well.
+Microsoft is expanding its monitoring capabilities to include GenAI tools used within Teams.

 Administrators must plan and configure policies to sufficiently monitor each communications compliance group.
 Microsoft offers policy templates or the ability for administrators to create a policy from scratch.
 A third option is to use a built-in policy wizard that walks administrators through the policy creation process.
 Regardless of the method used, the purpose of policy creation is to do the following: